The Montessori work cycle, what on earth is it? And why should you care?

 For example, the child wants to draw a picture.

-- The child decides where he will work, maybe the dining room table, checks that there is space to work there.
+- The child decides where they will work, maybe the dining room table.
+They check that there is space to work there.

-- The child takes out what he needs, the crayons, a mat and paper.
+- The child takes out what they need, the crayons, a mat and paper.

-- The child works on several master pieces until he he has had had his fill of colouring.
+- The child works on several masterpieces until they have had their fill of colouring.

-- The child replaces everything, puts the mat and crayons back where they belong, puts rubbish in the bin and then shares his work with his family.
+- The child replaces everything, puts the mat and crayons back where they belong, puts rubbish in the bin and then shares their work with his family.

-The child may decide that now he wants to play with Lego or make a rocket, play the piano or see how high he can jump on the sofa!
+The child may decide that now he wants to play with Lego or make a rocket, play the piano or see how high they can jump on the sofa!

-These days, I rarely have to ask my boy to clean up during the day, he automatically puts one thing away before getting out the next, it is only when it gets to bath and bedtime that I have to give him a reminder that it is time for the bath.
+These days, I rarely have to ask my boy to clean up.
+He automatically puts one thing away before getting out the next, and then at bathtime at the end of the day, there is very little to actually clean up.

-And it is a very rare occasion that we have to tackle putting away the whole contents of the toy cupboard, in fact, that only tends to happen when we have had friends around to play.
-When we do have friends over we don’t bother with the work cycle rules but I do expect everyone to pitch and tidy up at the end of the play date and I expect that of my son when he goes to a friends house to play.
+When we do have friends over we don’t bother with the work cycle rules but I do expect everyone to pitch and tidy up at the end of the play date and I expected that of my son when he goes to a friend’s house to play.